CodosaurusLLC/CodosaurusLLC.github.io/training.md

 ---

 I offer training classes,
-but rather than languages, frameworks, and other common things, I mainly teach technology-agnostic ways to produce high-quality software,
+but rather than languages, frameworks, and other such common things,
+I mainly teach
+technology-agnostic
+ways to produce high-quality software,